CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-dockerpush.png "open cmd")

 1. Click on the Next button present in the bottom-right corner of this lab guide to continue with the next exercise.

+## Summary

+In this exercise, you have completed building docker images and pushed to container registry using Kubernetes.